FlowiseAI/FlowiseDocs/configuration/databases.md

 PGSSLMODE=require
 ```

-If none of the env variables is specified, SQLite will be the fallback database choice.
+If none of the env variables are specified, SQLite will be the fallback database choice.

 ### Synchronize in Production

-Flowise uses [Typeorm](https://typeorm.io/data-source-options#common-data-source-options) to configure database connection.
+Flowise uses [Typeorm](https://typeorm.io/data-source-options#common-data-source-options) to configure database connections.
 By default, synchronize is set to true.
-This indicates if database schema should be auto created on every application launch.
+This indicates if a database schema should be auto created on every application launch.

 However, we have to be careful with this option and don't use this in production - otherwise you can <mark style="color:red;">**lose**</mark> production data.
 This option is useful during debug and development.